-Broken down into users, sessions, and pageviews, your visitors represent the number of people that visited your site during a given time period (i.e., last week, last month, last year).
-Users is the number of unique visitors who accessed your site, sessions are how many times those users visited, and pageviews show how much of your site was trafficked by all sessions.
+Broken down into users, sessions, and pageviews, your visitor traffic represents the number of people that visited your site during a given time period (i.e., last week, last month, last year).
+“Users” represent the number of unique visitors who accessed your site.
+“Sessions” tell you how many times those users visited.
+And “pageviews” show how much of your site was trafficked by all sessions.

 To give it more context, if User A visits your site once and views two pages and User B visits your site twice and views three pages, you end up with two users, three sessions, and five pageviews.

 Users are broken out into two main categories: new and returning visitors.
 New visitors are the benchmark for growing brand awareness.
-If your number of repeat visitors is growing but new visitors has gone flat, that means you’ve achieved a nice following but not much for audience growth.
-If it’s the other way around, your site is gaining popularity but your focus should shift on converting users.
+If your number of repeat visitors is growing but the numbers of new visitors have gone flat, that means you’ve achieved a nice following but not much for audience growth.
+If it’s the other way around, your site is gaining popularity but your focus should shift to converting users.

-The next natural step after assessing your visitor numbers is learning where they came from.
-Understanding the source of your traffic is critical in seeing how your promotional efforts are paying off.
+After assessing your visitor numbers, you need to learn where they came from.
+Identifying the source of your traffic is critical to understanding how your promotional efforts are paying off.
 This is where acquisition comes into play.

-The acquisition section of analytics shows where your visitors originated from through the channels of organic search, PPC, social media, email, direct and referral traffic.
-This section gives you a snapshot of the top channels sending visitors your website, along with the associated acquisition, behavior, and conversions details for each one.
+The “acquisition” section of analytics shows how visitors reached you: organic search, PPC, social media, email, direct and referral traffic.
+This section gives you a snapshot of the top channels sending visitors to your website, along with the associated acquisition, behavior, and conversion details for each one.

-If you have a blog post that’s reaching a large pool of organic traffic from Google search, make sure you add a lead magnet to it to turn more of that traffic into leads.
+If you have a blog post that is reaching a large pool of organic traffic from Google search, make sure you add a lead magnet to it to turn more of that traffic into leads.

-Like someone walking into a store and immediately doing an about-face, the bounce rate refers to the percentage of visits where a user leaves your website without pursuing any further activity.
-On the site level, it’s a general indicator of user engagement and content quality.
+Ever walk into a store, take one look around and then head out the door?
+You just bounced.
+Bounce rate refers to the percentage of visits where a user leaves your website without pursuing any further activity.
+On the site level, bounce rate is a general indicator of user engagement and content quality.

-To get the most accurate reading of your site’s bounce rate, you’ll want to view it in conjunction with other engagement metrics, like pages per visit and average session duration.
-While there is no hard and fast rule on what makes a ‘good’ bounce rate, 50% is a healthy baseline.
+To get the most accurate reading of your site’s bounce rate, you’ll want to view it in conjunction with other engagement metrics, like “pages per visit” and “average session duration.”
+While there is no hard and fast rule on what makes an acceptable bounce rate, 50% is a healthy baseline.

+The “exit pages” metric can be very informative.
 Often confused with a “bounce,” an “exit” is the percentage of site exits that occurred from a specified page or set of pages.
-Simply put, it’s the page on your site that the visitor left from.
+Simply put, it’s the last page visitors view before leaving.

 If your goal is to convert more visitors into buyers, it’s important to understand the navigation path visitors took through your site.
 Your exit rate can guide you to the areas on which your visitors leave your website before converting.